garaio/remcloud-message-bus-api/masterdata_context.md

 ### Masterdata.Unit.ReferenceChanged

 A user might change the reference of a unit in GARAIO REM.
 This event reflects such a change.
 If you store unit data in a local domain model you must apply this change to your data.

+Note that a change of unit reference also leads to a change of tenancy agreement references in that unit.
+These changes will be published by seperate messages, namely Letting.Tenancy.TenancyAgreementReferenceChanged.

 Field | Type | Content / Remarks
 ---|---|---